richardwilliamson/ArdR120/README.md

 #Setup

+Press and hold the ESP's on board button (pin 0) for 2 seconds to do a full factory reset, note that once restarted you will be in bootloader mode, so press the reset button to run normally

 Setup commands are accessed by pressing [@ATT]  [@ATT] (press @ATT twice), followed by the option below, press [Rem Dim] at any time while in setup to exit without saving